Director, Arts for Health

 Clive is working closely with Socialiniai Meno Projektai to develop arts and health research, policy and practice in the Republic of Lithuania and with funding from Grudtvig, he is supporting visual arts based approaches to recovery from addiction in the UK, Italy and Turkey.

-Between 2013 - 2016 he is working with colleagues from other UK universities on an interdisciplinary AHRC funded Connected Communities research project, exploring the relationship between the visual arts and dementia friendly communities.
-This build on the long-term relationship of Derbyshire Community Health Services.
-Further details will be available soon.
+Between 2013 - 2017 he is working with colleagues from other UK universities on an interdisciplinary AHRC funded Connected Communities research project, exploring the relationship between the visual arts and dementia friendly communities.
+This builds on the long-term relationship of Derbyshire Community Health Services.

 Please contact Clive at firstname.lastname@example.org He regularly BLOGS at http://artsforhealthmmu.blogspot.com